bjin/dprox/README.md

 ### Known Issue

-* `dprox` has fairly large memory footprint at the moment.
-About 85MB for current `dnsmasq-china-list`.
+* `dprox` currently has a relatively large memory footprint, approximately 85MB for the current `dnsmasq-china-list`.

 ### License

 `dprox` is licensed under the BSD3 license.
-See LICENSE file for details.
+Refer to the LICENSE file for comprehensive details.